 Buying a Print from Adam

-My work has been bought by private, corporate and governmental collections in every continent over the past 30 years.
+My work has been bought by private, corporate and local governmental collections in every continent over the past 30 years.

 You can rest assured that I am always available to discuss your query or order at any time, via email or telephone.